Veterans Education Benefits Certification Information

 Submit a new VA term planner each term:

 Every term, students wanting to be certified for VA education benefits must submit a new VA term planner.
 Planners need to be signed by your academic advisor.
-Download the planner here.
+Access and complete the planner here.

 To our Student Veterans: